Fenella Fielding: Career

 Fielding was the uncredited Village announcer in The Prisoner (1967–68), and co-starred with Tom Poston and Robert Morley in the remake of The Old Dark House (1963).
 In Dougal and the Blue Cat, based on The Magic Roundabout, she voiced the character of the Blue Voice, referred to as "Madam" by both Buxton (the blue cat of the title) and Dougal at various stages throughout the film.
 In the late 1960s, Fielding was approached by Federico Fellini to work on one of his films, but turned the work down because she was already booked to perform on stage at the Chichester Festival Theatre.

 Fielding also starred in the children's television series Uncle Jack from 1990-1993 as the notorious villainess, The Vixen.
 In 1999, Fielding starred in Rik Mayall and Adrian Edmondson's film Guest House Paradiso.
 She toured in a production of Lady Windermere's Fan the same year.
 In 2011, Fielding appeared at the Jermyn Street Theatre, London in an English Chamber Theatre presentation of Jane McCulloch's Dearest Nancy, Darling Evelyn, the dramatised letters of Nancy Mitford and Evelyn Waugh.

 From 2012, Fielding performed readings of English translations of Greek classics by David Stuttard.
 Her partners for this were Simon Russell Beale and later Stephen Greif.
-Her autobiography was published in both audio and book form in 2017 and led to a number of appearances on stage reading extracts from it in places all over the UK.
+Her memoir was published in both audio and book form in 2017 and led to a number of appearances on stage reading extracts from it in places all over the UK.

 Fielding was appointed Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours for services to drama and charity.